Jump to:Page Content

 Home > About

-The Program in Criminal Justice Policy and Management (PCJ), located within the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School (HKS), aims to enable government leaders to fulfill their obligations to ensure public safety and justice.
+The Program in Criminal Justice Policy and Management (PCJ), located within the Malcolm Wiener Center for Social Policy at the Harvard Kennedy School (HKS), conducts research and sponsors activities to promote sound policy and effective management in the administration of safety and justice.

 We do this through action research, course instruction and curriculum development, and by maintaining long-lasting partnerships with practitioners and other scholars.
 We organize executive sessions – intensive conversations among leading practitioners and scholars in a specific field that span several years, punctuated by research, practical experimentation, and collaborative publications.